ece362-purdue/proton-labs/lab0-intro/README.md

 >
 > Debugging in this course can get very difficult with more complex circuits, so starting early is crucial to success in this course.
 Do not put things off until the last minute - if you have breadboard issues, our recommendation is just to replace it, because **it will save you a lot of time and frustration in the long run**.

-## Step 0: Initialize your git repository
+## Step 0: Initialize your git repository for your lab at home

-In this course, you should use git to keep track of your code.
+In this course, you are required to use `git` to keep track of your code.
 When you start work on a lab, you will **accept** a GitHub Classroom (abbreviated GHC) assignment that will give you your own private GitHub repository to work in.
 You should work on each lab by backing up your work to this repository, allowing you to access it from either your personal machine or a lab machine.
 In general, you'll follow these steps:

 1. Starting at home, clone the newly created GHC repository to your local computer (which may be blank).
-2. Inside the cloned repository folder, create a project for your Pico 2 board using the relevant VScode extension.
+2. Inside the cloned repository folder, create a project for your Proton board using the relevant VScode extension.
-3. For each step, follow the lab instructions to write code and test it on your Pico 2 board, and then add, commit and push your code to your repository.
+3. For each step, follow the lab instructions to write code and test it on your Proton board, and then add, commit and push your code to your repository.
 The message must contain the step number you worked on.
     - Commits are how we will determine your effort on each lab assignment.  **You must commit your code for each lab to your respective git repository at each step of the lab, and not just one big commit at the end of the lab.**
 4. When you are done with the whole lab, submit your repository to Gradescope.  **You must submit your work to Gradescope before the beginning of your lab section next week.**
 5. When you come to your lab section to get your work checked off, you can bring your personal machine, or you can clone your repository to a lab machine and show your work there.  **You must always show your work to a TA in lab or office hours to get credit for the lab**, unless you have been instructed otherwise.